top of page

 Ivy League Schools

-Ivy League schools do not give athletic scholarships—they only provide need-based financial aid.
+Ivy League schools do not offer athletic scholarships.

-Can You Compete In College Without a Scholarship?
+Can You Compete in College Without a Scholarship?

-Are You Eligible For a Scholarship?
+Are You Eligible for a Scholarship?

 Can Athletic Scholarships Be Taken Away?